Amazon will deliver groceries to your car in 15 minutes

 Amazon on Tuesday showed off a quick video and landing page for its newest store concept: grocery pickup locations.
 The stores are still in beta, with only Amazon employees able to use them.
 The company didn't say when the two stores in Seattle will open to the public, but the locations will only be available for Prime members.

-The stores are free to use, with no minimum orders.
+The stores in Seattle's SODO and Ballard neighborhoods are free to use, with no minimum orders.
 In comparison, AmazonFresh, the company's long-standing grocery delivery service, costs $15 per month to join and includes a $10 charge for orders under $40.

-AmazonFresh Pickup is Amazon's way of getting a foothold in "click and collect" groceries, so it can grow in the $800 billion US grocery market.
-However, its two beta stores aren't yet a major challenge to grocery giants Walmart and Kroger, which already provide "click and collect" groceries to customers without their needing to join a membership program.
+AmazonFresh Pickup is the company's way of getting a foothold in "click and collect" groceries so it can expand in the $800 billion US grocery market, where it's been slow to grow.
+However, Amazon's two beta stores aren't yet a major challenge to grocery giants Walmart and Kroger, which already provide "click and collect" groceries to customers without their needing to join a membership program.

 Despite those small beginnings, these locations have inspired heated speculation over Amazon's potential ambitions to expand into physical retail.
-Some publications say Amazon is already considering opening 2,000 grocery locations, four times the number of Trader Joe's markets.
+Some publications last year reported Amazon is already considering opening 2,000 grocery locations, four times the number of Trader Joe's markets.
 Amazon, which is typically secretive about its plans, said those reports were "not even close."

 Some retail experts have also questioned why Amazon would want to build up in physical retail at the same time many stores are shuttering and mall traffic is shrinking.

+He said Amazon is able to expand a program quickly when it hits, such as its Prime Now speedy delivery service, but added that it's clear Amazon is still experimenting on what works and doesn't in grocery.

+"I think it's going to take years before we see these efforts go nationwide, but Amazon is extremely persistent when it comes to disrupting groceries," said Cooper Smith, head of Amazon research at L2, an e-commerce research and advisory firm.

-Amazon has been slow to grow in groceries.
-Its AmazonFresh grocery delivery service is still a small part of its business despite launching 10 years ago.
+The AmazonFresh grocery delivery service is still a small part of the company's business despite launching 10 years ago.
 Groceries could help Amazon build up its revenue and boost customer loyalty, since that market accounts for such a large chunk of consumers' wallets and people tend to purchase groceries several times a month.

 Still, grocery delivery hasn't appeared to be a particularly successful business for Amazon, since selling supermarket food is already a very low-margin business.
 Adding shipping costs makes it even less profitable.
 Instacart, Peapod and FreshDirect also offer grocery deliveries.